sphenlee/waterwheel/docs/internals.md

 ### Execution Processor

 The **Execution Processor** listens for messages from the *Execute Token* channel.
-It gets the task definition from the database, sends it to RabbitMQ to be executed by a worker and then updates the token's counter in the database and creates a task run entry.
+It sends the task request to RabbitMQ to be executed by a worker and then updates the token's counter in the database and creates a task run entry.